SuperCowPowers/zat/docs/examples.rst

-Outlier Detection
+Anomaly Detection
 -----------------
-Here we're demonstrating outlier detection using the Isolated Forest algorithm.
-Once outliers are identified we then use clustering to group our outliers into organized segments that allow an analyst to 'skim' the output groups instead of looking at each row.
+Here we're demonstrating anomaly detection using the Isolated Forest algorithm.
+Once anomalies are identified we then use clustering to group our anomalies into organized segments that allow an analyst to 'skim' the output groups instead of looking at each row.

-See brothon/examples/outlier_detection.py for full code listing (code simplified below)
+See brothon/examples/anomaly_detection.py for full code listing (code simplified below)

 .. code-block:: python